volatiletech/authboss/README.md

 ### Paths

 Paths are the paths that should be redirected to or used in whatever circumstance they describe.
-Two special paths that are required are `Mount` and `RootURL`, without which certain authboss modules will not function correctly.
+Two special paths that are required are `Mount` and `RootURL` without which certain authboss modules will not function correctly.
+Most paths get defaulted to `/` such as after login success or when a user is locked out of their account.

 ### Modules